donkirkby/chess-kit/raw_rules/new_rules.md

     . .
 B . . .
 R .
     . . . . . k . .
     . r . n .
 N . .
-    . r . . . . . b
+    . r . . . . . .
     R . . . . . q .
     .
 B . n .
 N . .
-    b . . . . . .
-K
+    b . . . . . . b
     . . . . .
 Q . .
     margins: 0, 0, 4, 0
     card: KH, 10, 0.5
     card: 9S, 10, 4.5
     arrow: e5, g6, black
     arrow: g6, h5, black
+    arrow: h5, h2, black

 The bishop moves like a knight to g6 and then moves like a king to h5.
-Then it borrows the queen's move to threaten the king at h2.
-The solution takes 2 moves.
+Then it borrows the queen's move to capture the king at h2.
+The solution takes 3 moves.

 You're not limited to moving the two chosen piece types.
-Here's a solution that doesn't move either of the chosen piece types:
+Here's a 3-move solution where a chosen piece type only makes the final capture move:

     . .
 B . . .
 R .
     . . . . . k . .